The Pentagon issues statement decrying Netflix’s House of Dynamite over inaccuracies

 “The fictional interceptors in the movie miss their target and we understand this is intended to be a compelling part of the drama intended for the entertainment of the audience,” but results from real-world testing “tell a vastly different story,” the memo reportedly states.

-The MDA states that Harris’s character’s 50 percent claim is based on earlier prototypes and today’s interceptors “have displayed a 100% accuracy rate in testing for more than a decade.”
+The MDA adds that Harris’s character’s 50 percent claim is based on earlier prototypes and today’s interceptors “have displayed a 100% accuracy rate in testing for more than a decade.”

+Another character in the film, the deputy national security adviser played by Gabriel Basso, puts the figure at 61 percent.
+“That’s based on data from controlled tests,” the movie’s screenwriter Noah Oppenheim told The Atlantic.
+“So, you can imagine, those are under the best of circumstances.
+A lot of the folks we talked to felt that 61 percent was being very generous when it comes to the system that we have.
+As we mention in the movie, there are fewer than 50 of these ground-based intercepts in our arsenal, so even if it were working perfectly, there are not a ton of them that we have available to use.”

 In a statement to Bloomberg News, the Pentagon said that it wasn’t consulted for the film, which “does not reflect the views or priorities of this administration.”
 The system “remains a critical component of our national defense strategy, ensuring the safety and security of the American people and our allies.”